-Box+Zendesk: Measurable results from putting the API and Apps Framework to work
+Box sees positive CX results from Zendesk's API and Apps Framework

 “We have the responsibility to bring the voice of the customer into the organization and force the organization to respond to it.”